My list of quality reading

 in all this human world.

 My Mission Statement: My vision (mission) for My List of Betterment is to create a list of fifty books, and write about them.
-The books on the list are books “that speak to me” and deepen my understanding of the world around me, and myself (quality reading).
+The books on the list are books “that speak to me” and deepen my understanding of the world around me and my understanding of my inner self, that is, what quality reading is for me.

 My List of Betterment has been inspired by Andy Miller’s intriguing book, The Year of Reading Dangerously: How Fifty Great Books (and Two Not-So-Great Ones) Saved My Life.